DasariBhavaniPrasad/Project-Management-Dashboard/README.md

-# Flight-Reservation-Management-System
+# Project-Dashborad
-This is a flight reservation management system project which is using java as a backend technology
+This is a full stack Project named Project Management Dashboard, Here, i had used languages like HTML,CSS Markup languages and JavaScript for Scripting and NodeJs as Backend Technology and ExpressJs as Middleware